It is convenient to rent a car but not necessary.

 - Palí (B2-91, opposite Banco Nacional) is the biggest.
 They have what the ticos eat with a good selection of fruit, vegetables and meat but a very limited selection of anything imported.

-- Mini-Super Las Olas (B2-13) carries a nice little selection of imported food (prosciutto for example), the largest choice around of wines and a separate fruit & vegetable stand.
+- Mini-Super Las Olas (B2-13) has a decent choice of wines and a separate fruit & vegetable stand.
 It is also the place to find fishing gear.

 - Trucks selling fruit & vegetables or fish & seafood are frequent in Sámara.
 They are mostly parked next to Banco Nacional (opposite Palí).